0xtf/xroot.org/xroot/README.md

-# xroot.org
+# Hugo Directory

-This repository holds the content of xroot.org.
-Not much else worth browsing here.
+I'm aware that this might be a bit redundant, but this folder holds the Hugo source files.